 If you have diabetes, you spend a lot of time keeping it under control.
 That’s good because it can cause a lot of complications that can affect nearly every organ in your body.
 Learn what you can do to prevent these problems.

 This is one of the most common diabetes complications.
 In office visits, your doctor may do tests that screen for heart disease to help you prevent serious problems.
-At every visit, he’ll check your blood pressure.
-He’ll probably test your blood for cholesterol level and triglycerides at your first visit.
-And he should do an EKG as part of a complete medical record.
+At every visit, they’ll check your blood pressure.
+They’ll probably test your blood for cholesterol level and triglycerides at your first visit.
+And they should do an EKG as part of a complete medical record.
 Learn more about your risks for heart disease.
 Does it run in your family?
 Do you smoke?
 Make a prevention plan that includes weight loss, regular exercise, and stress management, as well as keeping your blood pressure, cholesterol, and triglycerides at normal levels.

 For more detail, see Heart Disease and Diabetes.

 Symptoms of a stroke include:

 - Sudden weakness on one side of the face or body

 - Numbness in the face, arm, or leg